anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 ## 5. Visualization

-### 5.1.
-Quicksight
+### 5.1 Quicksight

 Serverless tool for business analysts to analzye and visualize data, perform ad-hoc analysis.
 Allows creating dashboards and contains limited ETL.
 For more ETL, use Glue/Spark.
 Not meant for use in the public.

-Data sources: Redshift, Aurora/RDS, Athena, EC2-hosted dbs, Files (on-prem, excel, s3).
+Data sources: Redshift, Aurora/RDS, Athena, EC2-hosted dbs, Files (on-prem, excel, s3, but not in parquet format).

 SPICE, super-fast parallel in-memory calculation engine, is used to accelerate interactive queries on large datasets.
 Each user gets 10GB of SPICE, it's highly available, durable, scalable to many users.

 It can accelerate large queries that would time out in direct query mode (=hitting Athena directly), but big queries might still time out on spice, if it takes >30mins to import the data from Athena into Spice.

+You can set up scheduled refresh of datasets, so they get updated every day for example.

 Security: